IacopoC/weather-web/README.md

 ### API
 - [Open Meteo](https://open-meteo.com/) - Open Meteo API is free with rate limits, no api key required.

+### Concepts applied in the project
+- Option API
+- Component Events
+- Basic Chart use
+- Basic geolocation use

 ### Customize configuration